kebaldwi/DNAC-TEMPLATES/LABS/README.md

 ## Disclaimer
 Various labs are designed for use in the **DCLOUD** environment but can but are for use elsewhere.
 What is important to realize is the impact of each type of test.
 For instance, in the ***PnP Preparation*** lab, we go through discovery methods such as ***option 43*** and ***DNS Discovery***.
 If we were to use the DHCP option 43 and place that in the server options on the DHCP server, it would affect multiple scopes. **Care** is required, therefore, to ensure you do not get unexpected results.
 Similarly with ***DNS Discovery***, if the sub domain used was available to all devices, more than one device would discover DNA Center.
 Changes like this may be suitable for production in the future but detrimental during testing.

 The environment allows for use with a web-based browser client for VPN-less connectivity, access as well as AnyConnect VPN client connectivity for those who prefer it.
 The labs are hosted out of our San Jose and RTP Facilities and so you would choose sessions from either US East or US West.
-Choose the Cisco Enterprise Network Sandbox v2.1 or 3.1.
+Choose the Cisco Enterprise Network Sandbox v3 or v4.
 To access this or any other content, including demonstrations, labs, and training in Cloud please work with your Cisco Account team or Cisco Partner Account Team directly.
 Your Account teams will make sure the session is scheduled and shared for you to use.
-Once booked follow the guide within Github to complete the tasks adhering to the best practices of the dCLOUD environment.
+Once booked follow the guide within Github to complete the tasks adhering to the best practices of the DCLOUD environment.

 If you found this set of Labs helpful please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how we can improve.